demian85/git-watcher/README.md

 ## Troubleshooting

 * [The solution of lacking libudev.so.0](https://github.com/rogerwang/node-webkit/wiki/The-solution-of-lacking-libudev.so.0)
-* ENOSPC error: You may run into that error when browsing large repositories.
+* __ENOSPC error__: You may run into that error when browsing large repositories.
 You need to increase the maximum number of watches for inotify: `echo fs.inotify.max_user_watches=65536 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`.
 That should be enough.